-We aim to continuously improve the positive social impact of our products, solutions, and activities, and minimize their negative impacts.
-We have made our contributions to achieving the United Nations Sustainable Development Goals (SDGs) transparent in our reporting since 2015.
-With the support of internal and external experts, we have also developed an overarching approach we can use to measure the impact of our activities – our blueprint as it were.
-This is based on a six-tiered formula that enables us to identify and evaluate causal relationships.
+We want to make our contribution to achieving the United Nations Sustainable Development Goals (SDGs).
+For us, that also includes continuously improving the positive impact of our products, solutions, and activities, and minimize their negative impact.
+With the support of internal and external experts, we have developed a five-tiered approach to measure and evaluate the impact of our activities – our blueprint as it were.

 However, network expansion also has negative consequences:

 To mitigate these effects, we are expanding our network in an energy-efficient manner and increasingly using renewable energy (SDG 7), which means that, in the long term, the positive impacts will outweigh the negative consequences.

 Gradually switching from paper billing to online billing is a good example of the sustainability potential inherent in digitalization.
 We applied our new approach to impact measurement in order to analyze the effects more closely for Deutsche Telekom.